 I would liken Perplexus to the Rubik’s Cube of the 21st Century.
 The object is to direct a small silver ball through a maze within a 3-D sphere by twisting and turning the larger ball around and keeping the smaller ball on the track within.

 This keeps my kids busy for hours and there are different versions of Perplexus, so once they have mastered the first level, they can try one of the other ones.
+I would definitely say this is one of the best road trip games we’ve found.

 6. Pipe Cleaners